 Caregivers of the senior person will also benefit from helping as they gain a greater ability to focus at work.
 Most caregivers or takers have experienced tremendously from the assistance offered at this community action agency run centers in the Birmingham area.

 Run by the Jefferson County Committee for Economic Opportunity and partly sponsored by the Alabama State Department of Children's Affairs Office of School Readiness, the Alabama First Class Pre-K Program provides pre-kindergarten education to children aged four or younger, if they qualify.
 If they are successful, this may also lead into placement into a Head Start Center.

 Financial literacy, budgeting, and credit repair are all part of the JCCEO Asset Building and Housing Counseling Program.
 This assists low to moderate-income families in achieving long term self-sufficiency through trainings and education.
 The list of trainings that participants may attend are the following.
-Mortgage Delinquency and Default Resolution, Homebuyer Education Programs, Pre-Purchase Counseling, Eviction Prevention, Various Outreach Initiatives, Individual Development Accounts (IDA), Post-Purchase Counseling, Home Loan Modification, Rental Assistance, Predatory Lending, and Fair Housing Assistance.
+Mortgage Delinquency and Default Resolution, Homebuyer Education Programs, Pre-Purchase Counseling, as well as Eviction Prevention.
+Community Action also offers Various Outreach Initiatives, Individual Development Accounts (IDA), Post-Purchase Counseling, Home Loan Modification, Rental Assistance, Predatory Lending, and Fair Housing Assistance Programs.